 Blue Infinitas Limited were an advice company, based in Weston-Super-Mare, who advised clients on financial products such as, pension transfers.

 Established in 2013, it was only a couple of years later in 2015 that they entered liquidation.

-These cases involved advice to transfer into SIPPs and in particular the high-risk investments within the SIPPs which were Windermere Hydro Hotel and an unregulated property fund.
+These complaints involved advice to transfer into SIPPs and in particular the high-risk investments within the SIPPs.
+One of these cases involved Windermere Hydro Hotel which was an unregulated property fund.

 In 2016 the FCA removed their authorisation altogether, meaning they could no longer provide regulated advice.

 In August 2016 it was reported that the FSCS had received over 400 complaints against Blue Infinitas Limited.
-The FSCS is a lifeboat organisation which, in the event of a company going out of business, steps in to pay compensation due to clients
+The FSCS is a lifeboat organisation which, in the event of a regulated company going into default, steps in to pay compensation due to clients

 A majority of pension mis-selling cases occur as a result of poor, negligent or sometimes just plain greedy financial advice.
 If a regulated company or advisor has recommended a product or pension transfer that isn’t suitable for you or didn’t adequately explain the risks involved, this may be mis-selling.